-Your-Space Provides Premier Hostel Experience to PhD Students at IIT-Mumbai
+Your-Space provides premier hostel experience to PhD students at IIT-Mumbai

-In a first of its kind partnership; Your-Space, a student co-living brand and IIT-Mumbai announce an association to deliver world-class housing facilities students.
-The hostel brand is set to open its doors to 80 Ph.D. students on 7th January 2020.
+In a first of its kind partnership, Your-Space, a student co-living brand and IIT-Mumbai announce an association to deliver world-class housing facilities students.
+The hostel brand is set to open its doors to 80 PhD students on January 7, 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)